TinYard/TinYard/README.md

 Before any [`Command`](#ICommand) is executed, the [`ICommandMapping`](#ICommandMapping) is checked for [`Guards`](#Guards).
 If any [`Guards`](#Guards) are related to the mapping:
    * They are built via the [`GuardFactory`](#GuardFactory).
    * They are then injected into.
+The `event` that has caused the `ICommand` to be created is also injected into the `Guard`.
    * The `Satisfies` method is then called.
        * If the method returns false, the [`ICommand`](#ICommand) is not executed and we return early.
        * If the method returns true, we move onto the next [`Guard`](#IGuard) until all have been satisifed.
 If all are satisfied, we execute the [`ICommand`](#ICommand).